magento/merchdocs/src/sales/billing-agreements.md

 1. On the _Admin_ sidebar, go to  **Sales** > _Operations_ > **Billing Agreements**.

-1. Find the billing agreement in the list.
+1. Find the billing agreement in the list and click to open it.

-1. Click the needed billing agreement to be viewed.

 1. In the right upper corner click the **Cancel** button.

-1. To confirm the action click **OK**.
+1. To confirm the action, click **OK**.

 ## Delete the Billing Agreement

 1. On the _Admin_ sidebar, go to  **Sales** > _Operations_ > **Billing Agreements**.

-1. Find the billing agreement in the list.
+1. Find the billing agreement in the list and click to open it.

-1. Click the needed billing agreement to be viewed.

-1. In the right upper corner click the **Delete** button.
+1. In the top-right corner, click **Delete**.

-1. To confirm the action click **OK**.
+1. To confirm the action, click **OK**.

-### Grid Column descriptions
+### Column descriptions

 |Column|Description|
 |--- |--- |